-The information below is designed to help you in your work with pre-med and other pre-health students.
+The information below is designed to support you in your work with pre-med and other pre-health students.

 This link provides information on health careers.
 Explore career specific descriptions, occupational outlooks, and general program details for the health professional programs at the University of Minnesota as well as health programs not available at the University.

 Have an eager student gunning to be a medical doctor?
 Introduce them to our Future Physician Series.
 Are you talking to a student who feels pre-health is an intriguing area but they can’t settle on a specific program?
 Tell them about our Orientation to Health Careers course.
 Explore the many credit courses the Pre-Health Student Resource Center offers.

 Note: These courses are offered for college credit, and are available to University of Minnesota Twin Cities campus students and PSEO students only.

 Health Fairs & Events